kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 Prostatic utricles (PU) are not clinically significant unless complete regression was impaired and the utricle maintains a dilated, cystic appearance, acting as a diverticulum of the prostatic urethra. **Utricle enlargement is associated with hypospadias, cryptorchidism, disorders of sexual differentiation, and unilateral renal agenesis**.{% cite ikoma1985a hester2017a dai2021a devine1980a liu2019a farikullah2012a --file 03-18 %} Case series indicate PU dilation occurs in 10-33% of patients with proximal hypospadias, with incidence increasing with severity of hypospadias defect.{% cite hester2017a devine1980a --file 03-18 %} In one series of boys with normal external genitalia with symptomatic PU, unilateral renal agenesis was found in nearly one-third of cases.{% cite liu2019a --file 03-18 %}

-**PU may be asymptomatic, cause symptoms related to obstruction or urinary stasis---**recurrent urinary tract infections, epidydimo-orchitis, urethral discharge, retention, stone formation, or post-void dribbling---or may present with abdominal pain, hematuria, or hematospermia.{% cite dai2021a liu2019a desautel1999a --file 03-18 %} Rarely, malignant transformation has been reported.{% cite liu2019a farikullah2012a nallabothula2017a --file 03-18 %}
+PU may be asymptomatic, cause symptoms related to obstruction or urinary stasis---recurrent urinary tract infections, epidydimo-orchitis, urethral discharge, retention, stone formation, or post-void dribbling---**or may present with abdominal pain, hematuria, or hematospermia**.{% cite dai2021a liu2019a desautel1999a --file 03-18 %} Rarely, malignant transformation has been reported.{% cite liu2019a farikullah2012a nallabothula2017a --file 03-18 %}

 **Dilation of the prostatic utricle may impede catheterization of males with hypospadias---**difficult catheterization may be the presenting or only symptom of prostatic utricle in these patients.
 Large utricles may be palpable inferior or posterior to the bladder on digital rectal exam.{% cite dai2021a liu2019a desautel1999a yeung2001a --file 03-18 %}